rsalmei/alive-progress/README.md

 showtime()
 ```

+> Note: Disregard the path in the animated gif below, the correct one is in the text above `alive_progress.styles`.
+These long gifs are very time-consuming to generate, so I can't make another on every little change.
+Thanks for your understanding.

 ![alive-progress spinners](img/showtime-spinners.gif)

 I've made these styles just to try all the animation factories I've created, but I think some of them ended up very very cool!
 Use them at will, and mix them to your heart's content!